 In this post, I will show you what to expect from the newly updated ISO 27001: 2022.

-ISO 27001:2013 is a standard of information security that is globally recognized, allowing businesses to protect their information using a clear and universally accepted framework.Â
+ISO 27001:2013 is a globally recognized standard of information security that allows businesses to protect their information using a clear and universally accepted framework.Â

 However, data privacy and information protection laws have changed over time, resulting in the need for an update.
 ISO 27001:2022 is that update, and it is expected to be released later this year.